ThoughtsHub/backend/public/docs/README.md

   - Required fields were not provided
   - Username unavailable
   - If the profile has already been created. for update, use PUT/PATCH request type
+  - If fullName is not >=3 three characters, excluding the spaces
+  - If current age is not in range 15 - 80 years
 - `500` : Some error occured at server, contact admin.

 #### PUT /profile